jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step4/README.md

 - Create a constructor in your class for injections
 - Configure the dependency injection with @Autowired annotations

-A. Autowiring annotation for constructor injection
+A. Constructor injection with annotations and autowiring

 1) Defined the dependency interface and class